Technical Architecture

 fast,safe,oracle,adaptive).Decides:

-Uses tooling (web fetch, summarization, schema checks, etc.) to prepare context before sending work to Cortensor.
+Uses tooling (web fetch, summarization, schema checks, on-chain reads, etc.) to prepare context before sending work to Cortensor.

 Returns a structured verdict plus optional result and retry instructions.